Compositions and collisions at degree p^2: Conclusion

 \section{Conclusion}

 In the wild case of univariate polynomial decomposition, we present some (equal-degree) collisions in the special case where the degree is $r^2$ for a power $r$ of the characteristic $p$, and determine their number.
 We give a classification of all 2-collisions at degree $p^2$ and an algorithm which determines whether a given polynomial has a 2-collision, and if so, into which class it falls.
 We compute the exact number of decomposable polynomials of degree $p^2$ over finite fields.
-This yields tight asymptotics on $\nu_{q,n}$ for $q \to \infty$, when $n = \ell^2$.
+This yields tight asymptotics on $\nu_{q,n} = (\text{number of decomposables of degree }n)/q^{2\ell -2}$ for $q \to \infty$, when $n = \ell^2$ is the square of a prime $\ell$.

 Ritt's Second Theorem covers distinct-degree collisions, even in the wild case, see \cite{zan93}, and they can be counted exactly in most situations; see \cite{gat10}.
 It would be interesting to see a similar classification for general equal-degree collisions.